How do reader groups work?

 Can I set reader group restrictions for an entire category?

 Yes!
 If you restrict a category to certain groups, all of that category's content (subcategories + articles) will automatically inherit the reader group restrictions you set.
-We call these Inherited Restrictions.
+We call these Inherited Reader Groups.
 Any reader groups that an article or subcategory is inheriting are shown in the Inherited Restrictions section.

-There's also an up arrow icon in the Restrict to Groups list to identify inherited groups:
+There's also an up arrow icon in the Restrict Viewing to Reader Groups list to identify inherited groups:

 Can I override restrictions inherited from a category?

-If you do add a group in the Add More Restrictions section, a reader must belong to that group as well as the Inherited Restrictions group.
-See the following section for more information on that behavior!
+If you do add a group in the Add More Restrictions section, a reader must belong to that group as well as the Inherited Reader Groups.
+Refer to the following section for more information on that behavior.

 If an article or category has multiple group restrictions selected, what happens?